mmourafiq/yahoo_finance/README.md

 1 - Getting latest quotes for a set of symbols comma separated
 ----------------------------------------------

-The full list of fields follows:
+The full list of possible quotes follows:

         get_all_quotes(self)
         get_name(self)